a-agmon/rs-graph-llm/README.md

 # graph-flow | A LangGraph-inspired stateful graph execution framework for LLM agents built in native Rust

-Inspired by **LangGraph** and tightly integrated with [Rig](https://github.com/0xPlaygrounds/rig), **graph-flow** is a Rust-native framework for designing and running stateful,interruptible, graph-driven LLM agent workflows.
+Inspired by **LangGraph** and tightly integrated with [Rig](https://github.com/0xPlaygrounds/rig), **graph-flow** is a Rust-native framework for designing and running stateful, interruptible, graph-driven LLM agent workflows.

 ## The LangGraph Philosophy, Rust-Native